microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

 - Polymer (for all microplastics)
 - Percentage of microplastics and natural particles present.

-## Meta data and contextual information
+## Metadata and contextual information
 It is important to consider and report information on the following environmental variables at time of collection.
-Where possible, this information should be collected at the time of sampling, but some data can be calculated in hindsight (e.g., GPS location data).
+Where possible, this information should be collected at the time of sampling, but some data can be calculated after sampling (e.g., GPS location data).
 Information pertaining to the biology and anatomy of the target species should also be gathered to understand the impacts of the microplastics exposure.

 ### General site information
 - Location (including latitude and longitude coordinates)